Stability and convergence of multi-product expansion splitting methods with negative weights for semilinear parabolic equations: Introduction

-One technique to derive high-order (third-order and higher) SPE splitting methods \eqref{eq:SPE_scheme1} is the composition of lower-order splitting methods.
-For example, one can utilize the Strang splitting as a basic method and impose the symmetry of step coefficients on them to construct high-order SPE splittings.
+One technique to derive high-order (third-order and higher) splitting methods \eqref{eq:SPE_scheme1} is the composition of lower-order splitting methods.
+For example, one can utilize the Strang splitting as a basic method and impose the symmetry of step coefficients on them to construct high-order splitting methods.
 In \cite{creutz1989higher}, it was shown that even-order splitting methods can be recursively constructed through compositions of the Strang splitting method.
 In \cite{yoshida1990construction}, a series of time-symmetric even-order splitting methods with exact time reversibility such as triple jump \cite{creutz1989higher} are derived recursively from the Strang splitting method by leveraging the property that even-order terms in the Baker--Campbell--Hausdorff (BCH) formula can be canceled.
 Analogously, one can develop higher-order splitting methods by composing the Lie--Trotter splitting method with its adjoint while leveraging order conditions on step coefficients.
 These methods have been examined in \cite{cervi2018high}, which provides an overview of several third-order operator splitting methods.
-Beyond composition, step coefficients can also be determined using various order conditions summarized by Blanes et al. in \cite{blanes2024splitting} to construct higher-order SPE methods.
-A key advantage of SPE splittings is that the resulting algorithms can preserve structure, such as symplecticity for Hamiltonian systems.
-Despite the ability of SPE splittings to achieve arbitrarily high order and preserve structure for certain models, they face a fundamental challenge beyond the second order.
-As noted by Chin and Geiser in \cite{chin2011multi}, high-order SPE splittings cannot be applied to time-irreversible or semi-group problems due to the exponentially growing number of operators with unavoidable negative step coefficients \cite{sheng1989solving,suzuki1991general}.
+Beyond composition, step coefficients can also be determined using various order conditions summarized by Blanes et al. in \cite{blanes2024splitting} to construct higher-order splitting methods.
+In addition, a broader range of high-order splitting methods is comprehensively summarized in \cite{blanes2024splitting,mclachlan2002splitting}.
+A key advantage of splitting methods is that the resulting algorithms can preserve structure, such as symplecticity for Hamiltonian systems.
+Despite the ability of splitting methods to achieve arbitrarily high order and preserve structure for certain models, they face a fundamental challenge beyond the second order.
+As noted in \cite{castella2009splitting,hansen2009high}, high-order splitting methods cannot be applied to time-irreversible or semigroup problems due to the exponentially growing number of operators with unavoidable negative step coefficients \cite{sheng1989solving,suzuki1991general}.
 Even for time-reversible systems where backward time integration is not problematic, the exponential growth on the number of force evaluations renders high-order symplectic integrators difficult to be derived and expensive to use, as demonstrated in \cite{chin2011multi}.